From 30th November 2021, mask-wearing will be compulsory in shop once again to curb the spread of the Omicron variant.

 Determine how to handle requests for accommodations

-Some employees may not feel safe coming back to work right away or may request reduced hours instead of full shifts.
+Some employees may not feel safe coming into work right or may request reduced hours instead of full shifts.
 Whatever their reason, you’ll need a procedure in place to deal with these requests.

 - Refusal to work notices: Workers in the United Kingdom have the right to refuse to work if they feel the their employer has failed to put the appropriate measures in place to keep workers safe.If an employee refuses to return to work due to fears of COVID-19 infection, you may be required by law to prove the workplace is safe.
 If an employee wishes to pursue a formal refusal to a work complaint, consult your local laws and regulations for your responsibilities.